fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 so you can change the encryption method by selecting one of the two identities.
 You can long press an identity in the list of identities (via manual setup in the main setup screen) to copy an identity.

-To allow different private keys for the same email address, FairEmail will always let you select a key when there are multiple identities with the same email address for the same account.
+To allow different private keys for the same email address, FullEmail will always let you select a key when there are multiple identities with the same email address for the same account.

-Public keys are stored by FairEmail and can be imported when verifying a signature for the first time or via the encryption settings (PEM or DER format).
+Public keys are stored by FullEmail and can be imported when verifying a signature for the first time or via the encryption settings (PEM or DER format).

-FairEmail verifies both the signature and the complete certificate chain.
+FullEmail verifies both the signature and the complete certificate chain.

 Common errors:

-* *No certificate found matching targetContraints*: this likely means you are using an old version of FairEmail
+* *No certificate found matching targetContraints*: this likely means you are using an old version of FullEmail
 * *unable to find valid certification path to requested target*: basically this means one or more intermediate or root certificates were not found
 * *Private key does not match any encryption keys*: the selected key cannot be used to decrypt the message, probably because it is the incorrect key
 * *No private key*: no certificate was selected or no certificate was available in the Android keystore